zalenix/portaldocs/portal-sdk/templates/design-patterns-page-filtering.md

 To filter a page or grid, a collection of controls are controls are all logically on one continuous line.
 * Search - a text entry box to perform text matching against items
 * Filter - 0 or more filters to easily filter a particular aspect of the items in the list
 * Add filter - a control to add more filters to the page.
-A page that contains a fixed set of non-removable filters and no additional filters, does not need an `Add filter` control.
+A page that contains a fixed set of non-removable filters and no additional filters, will not have an `Add filter` control.
 * Reset filters - a link to reset the filters on the page to the same state as when the page was initially loaded

 <div style="max-width:800px">